Minimum Bottom Line Profit Should Be > 7%!

-Under the ownership style, the 24 to 27% profit margin must absorb or offset the risk factors identified in the above section to get equal the final amount under the management style.
+Under the ownership style, the 24 to 27% profit margin must absorb or offset the risk factors identified in the above section to equal the final amount under the management style.
 Thus all management style arrangements have management fees LESS THAN the ownership style of construction.
 Each of the elements above are a cost customarily absorbed by the contractor with the ownership style.
 The following chart breaks out the 24 to 27% profit margin to cover indirect costs to build a home, overhead and the above risk factors.
-It starts out with the anticipated minimum net profit a contractor expects for work they do.
+It starts out with the anticipated minimum net profit a contractor expects for work they perform.

 Breakout of Gross Profit Margin (Contractor’s Ownership Style)

 - Overhead (office administration) 2.60% (bookkeeping, business compliance, office operations)